00tanveer/cc-spelling-correction/README.md

 Once the transofmations are done, we can do the lookup of the words in the word frequency table in 2 ways.
 1. List lookup.
 O(n*m), n is the length of the input word, m is the size of the dictionary
 2. Hash lookup, O(n*1)

+The performance is tested by
+Time : 0.278s 11.9 words per second,
+The time it takes to suggest the correct spelling and the number of words the program can correct per second.